 Pregnancy and DRA

-The rectus abdominis, commonly known as the six-pack muscle, has a fibrous cord and connective tissue running down the center called the linea alba.
-Pregnancy simultaneously stretches the abdominal muscles to accommodate the growing baby while releasing hormones to loosen the connective tissue.
-The combinative actions frequently weaken and separate the rectus abdominis muscles, resulting in a widening of the center cord, giving the appearance of a pooch or a “Mummy tummy”.
+The rectus abdominis, commonly known as the six-pack muscle, has a fibrous cord and connective tissue running down the centre, which is known as the linea alba.
+Pregnancy simultaneously stretches the abdominal muscles to accommodate the growing baby while releasing natural pregnancy hormones to loosen the connective tissue.
+These combinative actions frequently weaken and separate the recti muscles, resulting in a widening of the centre cord and giving the appearance of a pooch, colloquially known as a ‘Mummy Tummy’.

 The rectus abdominis is a key member of the abdominal muscle team.
 Having a diastasis can affect healthy bodily functions and risk conditions such as:

-To treat DRA, the core must be retrained to their optimal lines of performance such that the body can regain its healthy coordination.
-To prevent DRA, muscles must be stabilized and strengthened early such that it will not deepen the risk of further debilitation and development of DRA.
+In many cases, DRA can naturally go away on its own approximately 8 weeks following childbirth.
+However, if symptoms continue to persist, they are unlikely to go away on their own, and will require intervention.
+To treat DRA, the core team of muscles must be retrained to their optimal lines of performance through HIFEM technology and various exercises, allowing the body to regain its healthy coordination.
+To prevent DRA, recti muscles must be stabilised and strengthened early through customised strengthening exercises early in pregnancy, avoiding further debilitation and development of DRA.

 The Core team

 The transverse abdominal muscle (TVA) is the deepest abdominal layer and can be imagined as the body’s internal corset.
 A strong TVA pulls the rectus abdominis together and is critical to DRA recovery.
 Until their stretched soft tissues heal, working the other three muscles should be secondary to the TVA.
 As such, avoid straining these abdominal muscles as it will continue to pull the muscles apart at the center.
 These include actions such as:

 A customized strengthening routine